ofiwg/libfabric/man/fi_cq.3.md

 fi_cq_sread / fi_cq_sreadfrom
 : On success, returns the number of completion events retrieved from the completion queue.
 On error, a negative value corresponding to fabric errno is returned.
-On timeout, -FI_ETIMEDOUT is returned.
+If no completions are available to return from the CQ, -FI_EAGAIN will be returned.

 fi_cq_write / fi_cq_writeerr
 : On success, returns the number of bytes read from or written to the